 Under Trump, Family Planning Funds Could Go To Groups That Oppose Contraception

-A newly-unveiled Trump administration proposal would not just block groups like Planned Parenthood from receiving Title X funds.
-It also could pave the way for a host of previously ineligible organizations — some of whom oppose contraception — to receive funds through the federal government's family planning program.
+A newly unveiled Trump administration proposal would not just block groups like Planned Parenthood from receiving Title X funds.
+It also could pave the way for a host of previously ineligible organizations — some of which oppose contraception — to receive funds through the federal government's family planning program.

 While introducing President Trump at a fundraiser on Tuesday for her anti-abortion-rights group, Marjorie Dannenfelser painted a picture of what the country might look like had abortion opponents and other social conservatives not rallied around Trump in 2016.